lzear/eslint-plugin-ninja/readme.md

 ## ⚙️ Configs

-The easiest way to use `eslint-plugin-dont` is to use ready-made configs.
+The easiest way to use `eslint-plugin-ninja` is to use ready-made configs.
 Config files use all the rules of the current plugin, but you can override them.

 ### Legacy Config ([`.eslintrc`](https://eslint.org/docs/latest/use/configure/configuration-files))